skoumalcz/force-update/README.md

 Now all your users will be:

-- forced to update all installations with lower version than 1.0.0
+- forced to update all installations with versions below 1.0.0
 - forced to update installations with versions 1.0.3 and 2.0.1
 - notified about available update with every new version on Google Play